ramakhalil02/ramakhalil02/README.md

 I am investigating **decoherence mechanisms in superconducting transmon qubits**, developing:

-- Synthetic noise models and dissipation profiles for quantum circuits
+- Synthetic data and dissipation profiles for supercoducting qubits
 - Numerical simulations of qubit–environment interactions
-- Machine-learning methods for predicting coherence times and identifying decoherence signatures
+- Machine-learning methods for predicting decoherence times and identifying decoherence signatures

 This work bridges machine-learning, quantum physics, modern numerical methods, and data-driven modelling, and is part of Nordita’s ongoing collaboration with Rigetti on quantum device characterization.
 (A public repository will be available once the code is finalized.)